 There are nine sections to the AMCAS application that cover the following seven areas:

-When applying to medical schools that accept international students, keep in mind that it costs $160 for the first school and $38 for each additional school you apply to, using the AMCAS centralized application.
-Secondary applications’ average cost is $100 each, according to Kaplan
+When applying to med schools that accept international students, keep in mind that it costs $160 for the first school and $38 for each additional school you apply to, using the AMCAS centralized application.
+Secondary applications’ average cost is $100 each, according to Kaplan.

-Other Medical School Admissions Requirements for International Students
+Other Med School Admissions Requirements for International Students

 In addition to the AMCAS centralized application, you will likely submit a secondary application specific to each of your universities.
 These applications cover much of the same material as the centralized application, but may ask more specific questions related to the university program and your interests.
 You may also use the secondary application to submit your transcripts from international schools.

-According to the Association of American Medical Colleges (AAMC), the average amount of medical school debt for the class of 2020 is $200,000, and very few financial aid opportunities are available to international medical students.
-So, if you are interested in medical school for international students, it is a good idea to start getting your financial documents together, especially as you begin the visa application process.
-The US government will likely ask you how you plan to pay for medical school.
+According to the Association of American Medical Colleges (AAMC), the average amount of debt for the class of 2020 is $200,000, and very few financial aid opportunities are available to international medical students.
+So, it is a good idea to start getting your financial documents together, especially as you begin the visa application process.
+The US government will likely ask you how you plan to pay for your degree program.

 In addition, you should have a valid passport.
 Once you arrive in the US for your program, you will be eligible to train as part of the optional or curricular training programs.
 For more information on working while in the United States, visit uscis.gov and travel.state.gov.